carloscoding925/CS482-FinalProject/README.md

 - Carlos Hernandez & Jonathan Nunez

+# For the teaching team

+- Our code for the AI models is under the following folder <br/>
+- `API -> models` Which has our Decision_Tree, Logistic_Regression, and Neural_Network files

+- app.py is the only other file in the `API` folder which is built by us, the rest of the files are system generated

+- For the `Web-Client` folder, all the files in the `components` and `routes` folders are built by us along with <br/>
+- `root.tsx` in the main folder.
+The rest of the files are system generated.

 # How to run Web Client

 - In terminal, navigate to `Web Client` folder and run the following